 Successful candidates are expected to develop strong and visible research programs in mechanical engineering and education on an international level.
 Candidates in all fields of mechanical engineering are encouraged to apply.
-In particular, we seek candidates who have an interdisciplinary reach in their research and who can strengthen our already existing research areas: Mechanics and Physics of Solids (http://eng.au.dk/forskning/mechanical-engineering/mechanics-and-physics-of-solids/); Fluid Mechanics and Heat Transfer (http://eng.au.dk/forskning/mechanical-engineering/fluid-mechanics-and-heat-transfer/); Robotics and Machine Dynamics (http://eng.au.dk/forskning/mechanical-engineering/robotics-and-machine-dynamics/); and Energy Systems and Thermodynamics (http://eng.au.dk/forskning/mechanical-engineering/energy-systems-and-thermodynamics/).
+However, we in particularly seek candidates who have an interdisciplinary reach in their research and who can strengthen our already existing research programs such as those in Robotics, Machine Dynamics, and Manufacturing as well as Fluid Mechanics and Heat Transfer, all current research can be seen at mechanical engineering.

 To be successful in this role, we expect the candidates to fulfill the following requirements:

-A PhD or equivalent in Mechanical Engineering or in relevant subject areas (e.g. other Engineering fields, Physics, and Applied Mathematics).
+- A PhD or equivalent in Mechanical Engineering or in a relevant subject area (e.g. other Engineering fields, Physics, and Applied Mathematics).

-The candidates are expected to demonstrate in the research portfolio how they envision contributing and strengthening current research activities in the Department of Engineering at Aarhus University.
+- The candidates are expected to demonstrate in the research portfolio how they envision to contribute and strengthen current research activities in the Department of Engineering at Aarhus University.

-The ability to bring research results into the public domain is necessary, and strong communication skills (in English or Danish) are a clear advantage.
+- The ability to bring research results into the public domain is necessary, and strong communication skills (in English) are a clear advantage.